2 teens dead after shootout, short police chase in Oklahoma

 The two suspects, both of whom were armed, then fled the vehicle and the girl started firing at officers, said police spokeswoman Lynn Hamlin.
 Police returned fire, killing her, Hamlin said.

-Police have not released the teens' names while they attempt to locate their next of kin, but said they're believed to be runaways from Nebraska.
+Police have not released the teens' names while they attempt to locate their next of kin, but Muskogee Police Chief Johnny Teehee told Oklahoma City TV station KWTV they're believed to be runaways from Blair, Nebraska.

+Police believe the teens were in a romantic relationship, Teehee said, and were reported missing Feb.
+25. They got to Oklahoma on Feb.
+28.

 Police say the girl was shot and killed a few blocks from where the vehicle crashed.
 The boy was located by a drone in a heavily wooded area nearby.
 As officers approached, they say he shot himself.